dockstore/dockstore-documentation/docs/dictionary.rst

 layer
 -----
     In the context of Docker, a layer is a component of a Docker image.
 Each `RUN`, `COPY`, and `ADD` instruction in a :ref:`dict Dockerfile` will lead to the creation of a layer.

-.. note:: This term as we define it here is associated with Docker and may have different definitions in other contexts.

 Further reading: `<https://docs.docker.com/storage/storagedriver/#images-and-layers>`_